City Lights (Dr. John album)

 City Lights is an album by Dr. John, his first for Horizon Records.
 It was released in 1978.

 Neon Park provided the album artwork.

 Production

 Doc Pomus collaborated with Dr. John on a few of the album's songs.

 Critical reception

 The Globe and Mail wrote that Dr. John's "honky-tonk piano sounds especially fine and strange against the lushness of strings - the title song virtually drips with sweet decadence."
+DownBeat concluded, "In all, City Lights casts a fresh beam on the multi-talented Rebennack.
+His music is an amalgamation of American culture, all of it rendered with a style, wit and grace distinctly his own."